ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 The quoted statement from {{!RFC9260}} limits the cwnd growth in accordance with Rate-Limited Increase, but it is more conservative. {{Section 7.2.1 of !RFC9260}} is limited to Slow Start.
 Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}} -- however, this section does not contain a similar rule.
 It is implicitly clear that the quoted statement from {{!RFC9260}} only applies to Slow Start.

-{{!RFC9260}} is updated by this document by replacing the  the final sentence of quoted text with the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.
+This document updates {{!RFC9260}} by replacing the final sentence of the quoted text with the text in {{rules}} to specify how the cwnd is managed when the sender is rate-limited.

 {{Section 7.2.2 of !RFC9260}} is also updated to add text in ({{rules}}).